 HR and employment law lessons to learn

 Other companies, big or small, face challenges as the global economy and ways of working change.
-Hybrid working has increased use of employee monitoring, even when they work from home.
+Hybrid working has increased the use of employee monitoring, even when they work from home.

 With new employment law proposals, it is important that you prepare for future changes ahead of time.
 Also, preventing workplace conflict early will cause less disruption to your business than dealing with heightened tensions.